Letheward/NoCS/README.md

 # NoCS
 The Nature of Chromatic Scale

-A study of 12TET properities in tonal harmony context.
+A study of note properities in 12TET tonal harmony context.